Pyritium/Pyritium/README.md

-# Aspiring Software Engineer
+# 🌱 Aspiring Software Engineer

-Welcome to my GitHub profile!
-I'm an aspiring software engineer with a strong passion for programming and creating innovative solutions.
-My focus lies in the realm of 3D software, mathematics, and physics, where I strive to blend creativity and technical expertise.
+Thanks for visiting my GitHub profile!
+Please take a moment to read my README to find out a little bit about myself.

 ## 🔰 Experiences